Pardes Biosciences Inc. (PRDS) Shares Up Despite Recent Market Volatility

-Pardes Biosciences Inc. (NASDAQ: PRDS)’s stock price has increased by 8.33 compared to its previous closing price of 1.32.
-Despite this, the company has experienced a 13.49% gain in its stock price over the last five trading sessions.
+Pardes Biosciences Inc. (NASDAQ: PRDS)’s stock price has increased by 10.00 compared to its previous closing price of 1.40.
+Nevertheless, the company has seen a gain of 27.27% in its stock price over the last five trading days.
 The Wall Street Journal reported on 01/12/22 that Covid-19 Pill Developer to Spend SPAC IPO Funds on Clinical Trial, Hiring

 Is It Worth Investing in Pardes Biosciences Inc. (NASDAQ: PRDS) Right Now?